epheonix380/CPSC210_JavaProject/README.md

 - I noticed that a lot of people here were not using digital systems for item sales and instead still used calculators and handwritten receipts.
 So I thought of making a free POS system that was optimized for this market.

-**Wish List**
+**User Story**
--I wish to be able to setup a shop
+-As a user I wish to be able to create a shop
--I wish to be able to add items with names and prices to it -I wish to be able to choose whether to have an inventory system -I wish to be able to sell items
--I wish to be able to keep track of my sales
+-As a user I wish to be able to add items with names and prices to my shop -As a user I wish to be able to choose whether to have an inventory system -As a user I wish to be able to add items in the inventory system -As a user I wish to be able to add items to a cart -As a user I wish to be limited by my inventory system so that I don't sell more items than I actually have -As a user I wish to be able to make a sale with all the items in the cart -As a user I wish to be able to keep track of my sales